Strategic Management Risk: How to effectively manage reputational risk

 Social media presence

 Social media is an important communication tool for companies.
 It can build relationships with consumers, promote products and services, and share news and information.
-However, social media can also cause a reputational impact to a company’s reputation if used incorrectly.
+However, social media can also have a reputational impact on a company’s reputation if used incorrectly.
 Company leaders have to consider their reputations when posting controversial comments online.
 For example, suppose a CEO posts something inflammatory or offensive.
 In that case, it could lead to a negative social media backlash and unsolicited brand mentions, with implications of an endorsement without them endorsing your company.

 Data leaks